evm-tooling/viem-go/README.md

 ## Why viem go

-If you have used viem in TypeScript you already know the API. viem go brings a similar developer experience to Go with compiled performance and concurrency.
-It improves the workflow compared to go ethereum by providing a higher level interface and utilities such as ABI encoding helpers, multicall support, and unit parsing.
+If you have used viem in TypeScript you will be familiar with viem-go.
+Viem go brings a similar developer experience to Go with the extra benefits of compiled performance and concurrency.
+It improves the workflow compared to go ethereum by providing a higher level interface and utilities such as ABI encoding helpers, multicall support, and unit parsing, all whist not sacrificing any preofrmance relative to go-ethereum

 ## Install